 1. What is Spousal Rape in Colorado?

 Spousal rape involves sex with a spouse without their consent.
 In Colorado, spousal rape is prosecuted like other sexual assault crimes with additional charges because it involves a domestic relationship.
 In the past, spousal rape was not a crime.
 However, Colorado law now gives spouses the same legal protections against sexual assault as other individuals.

 Rape is considered sexual assault in Colorado, under C.R.S.
 18-3-402.
 Any sexual intrusion or sexual on a victim without consent is sexual assault.
 This includes committing sexual assault by submission of the victim or knowledge that the victim is incapable of consent.
 If this type of sexual assault occurs between spouses, the perpetrator may be charged with spousal rape.

 2. Is There a Marital Exemption to Rape Charges?

 In the past, spousal rape was not considered a crime.
 However, spousal rape is now a criminal offense in every state, including Colorado.
 There is no exemption to rape charges just because someone happens to be the victim’s spouse.
-Additionally, consensual sex in the past is not a defense to marital rape.
+Additionally, consensual sex in the past is not a defense against marital rape.